Skip to main content

 Why did the system classify two states?

-What's the difference between Volatility Spike and Systemic Stress?
+What's the difference between SHOCK and CRISIS?

-Why wasn't Systemic Stress triggered?
+Why wasn't CRISIS triggered?

 Despite VIX hitting 50 intraday and XIV going to zero, Volmageddon wasn't a systemic market crisis - it was a product-specific implosion.
-Our Systemic Stress requires a multi-factor configuration (broad asset dislocation, sustained stress, contagion) that historically only occurs during genuine broad market crises.
+Our CRISIS requires a multi-factor configuration (broad asset dislocation, sustained stress, contagion) that historically only occurs during genuine broad market crises.
 Volmageddon was contained to vol products with rapid recovery.

 See the Classification Data Yourself

-Free evaluation API with complete episode-level data.
+60-day pilot API with complete episode-level data.
 Every classification documented.
 Every outcome timestamped.
 See Volmageddon in our data - verify the precision.

 ⚠️ Important Disclaimer: This case study presents historical classification data for research purposes only.
 Past classification accuracy does not guarantee future results.
 This is not investment advice.
 Consult qualified financial professionals before making investment decisions.